AshleyYakeley/Truth/mkdocs/docs/types.md

 A whole model a mutable value, that is, something that can be fetched, set, and deleted, either by functions (`get`, `:=`, `delete`), or by a user interface.

-Whole models may be "unknown"
+Whole models may be "unknown", indicating a missing value.
+Fetching the value with `get` will cause a stop.

 ### Set Models